 - How to Set Goals, The SMART Way (+ Free Goal Setting Template)

-People who have a habit of self-evaluating in respect to their goals have an advantage over those that don’t.
+People who have a habit of self reflection in respect to their goals have an advantage over those that don’t.

 By recognizing what doesn’t work sooner, they are able to adjust the plan of attack and course-correct in real time.

-On the other hand, people who do not often self-evaluate may carry on doing something that isn’t working well, for far too long, wasting valuable time and effort in the process.
+On the other hand, people who do not often self reflect may carry on doing something that isn’t working well, for far too long, wasting valuable time and effort in the process.

 Time management includes the ability to plan, prioritize, and schedule time for important tasks.